Mia Mottley: Honours and awards

 In December 2020, Mottley was named Person of the Year by Caribbean National Weekly, along with Oliver Mair.

 In May 2022, Mottley was featured on the cover of TIME magazine, the first Barbadian to do so, and was named one of "The 100 Most Influential People of 2022", in recognition of her outspoken advocacy for addressing climate change.

 In November 2022, the United Nations Foundation announced Mottley as the recipient of one of its annual Global Leadership Awards, honouring her as "Champion for Global Change" and citing "her exemplary leadership in fighting for a just, equitable, and sustainable world".

 In December 2022, Mottley was named on the BBC's 100 Women list as one of the world's inspiring and influential women of the year, and by the Financial Times on "The FT's 25 most influential women of 2022".

 In 2023, she was included in the Forbes list of the "World's 100 Most Powerful Women".

+In 2025, Forbes magazine again named Prime Minister Mottley to their annual "World's 100 Most Powerful Women" list for 2025.
+Mottley secured the 99th ranking.